alefred/orange-challenge/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> This project are created in order to show main devops position skills: pipelines, iac, scripting and cloud.
     <br>
 </p>